 - Do I need to submit my official GRE scores by the application deadline?

 International Student Status

 - Are there special considerations/instructions for international students?

 - Do I have to take the TOEFL?

-Email Dave Rispoli, the PMP Advisor, at: firstname.lastname@example.org or call at 206-543-5848.
-Dave welcomes visits, calls and emails from prospective students who would like to further explore how their backgrounds might fit with the goals of the program.
+Email Kate Gayle, the PMP academic advisor, at firstname.lastname@example.org.
+Kate welcomes questions from prospective students who would like to further explore how their backgrounds might fit with the goals of the program.
 In addition, hour-long Program Information Sessions provide informal opportunities to learn more and ask questions.

 The PMP is a part-time evening program designed to meet the aspirations of professionals who wish to continue on their technical paths while progressing to bigger and more impactful projects; it is not a vocational program.
 Almost all PMP students are employed full-time as software design engineers and software developers.

 Admission to the PMP is competitive.
 The PMP accepts around 60% of qualfied applications each quarter.
 While we receive more applications in autumn than in winter or spring, the percentage of accepted applications for all quarters is roughly the same; thus, there is no advantage or disadvantage to applying in any given quarter.

 Students typically take one course per quarter, plus a one-credit colloquium, to complete the program in two and one-half years.
 Most students take advantage of the PMP's generous leave policy to extend their program length and a few double up on courses each quarter to finish quicker.

 Admission Prerequisites and GRE Information